apache/flink/docs/content.zh/docs/dev/python/python_execution_mode.md

 # Execution Mode

 The Python API supports different runtime execution modes from which you can choose depending on the requirements of your use case and the characteristics of your job.
-The python runtime execution mode will decide how to execute your customized python functions.
+The Python runtime execution mode defines how to execute your customized Python functions.

-Before release-1.15, there is the only execution mode called `PROCESS` execution mode.
+Prior to release-1.15, there is the only execution mode called `PROCESS` execution mode.
 The `PROCESS` mode means that the Python user-defined functions will be executed in separate Python process.

 In release-1.15, there are another two execution modes called `MULTI-THREAD` execution mode and `SUB-INTERPRETER` execution mode.
 The `MULTI-THREAD` mode means that the Python user-defined functions will be executed in the same thread as Java Operator, but it will be affected by GIL performance.
-The `SUB-INTERPRETER` mode means that the Python user-defined functions will be executed in python different sub-interpreters rather than different threads of one interpreter, which can largely overcome the effects of the GIL, but it maybe fail in some CPython extensions libraries, such as numpy, tensorflow.
+The `SUB-INTERPRETER` mode means that the Python user-defined functions will be executed in Python different sub-interpreters rather than different threads of one interpreter, which can largely overcome the effects of the GIL, but it may fail in some CPython extensions libraries, such as numpy, tensorflow.

 ## When can/should I use MULTI-THREAD execution mode or SUB-INTERPRETER execution mode?

 The purpose of the introduction of `MULTI-THREAD` mode and `SUB-INTERPRETER` mode is to overcome the overhead of serialization/deserialization and network communication caused in `PROCESS` mode.
-So if performance is not your concern, or the computing logic of your customized python functions is the performance bottleneck of the job, `PROCESS` mode will be the best choice as `PROCESS` mode provides the best isolation compared to `MULTI-THREAD` mode and `SUB-INTERPRETER` mode.
+So if performance is not your concern, or the computing logic of your customized Python functions is the performance bottleneck of the job, `PROCESS` mode will be the best choice as `PROCESS` mode provides the best isolation compared to `MULTI-THREAD` mode and `SUB-INTERPRETER` mode.

-Compared to `MULTI-THREAD` execution mode, `SUB-INTERPRETER` execution mode can largely overcome the effects of the GIL, so it can get better performance. but `SUB-INTERPRETER` maybe fail in some CPython extensions libraries, such as numpy, tensorflow.
+Compared to `MULTI-THREAD` execution mode, `SUB-INTERPRETER` execution mode can largely overcome the effects of the GIL, so it can get better performance.
+However, `SUB-INTERPRETER` may fail in some CPython extensions libraries, such as numpy, tensorflow.
+In this case, you should use `PROCESS` mode or `MULTI-THREAD` mode.

-## Configuring python execution mode
+## Configuring Python execution mode

 The execution mode can be configured via the `python.execution-mode` setting.
 There are three possible values:

  - `PROCESS`: The Python user-defined functions will be executed in separate Python process. (default)
  - `MULTI-THREAD`: The Python user-defined functions will be executed in the same thread as Java Operator.
- - `SUB-INTERPRETER`: The Python user-defined functions will be executed in python different sub-interpreters.
+ - `SUB-INTERPRETER`: The Python user-defined functions will be executed in Python different sub-interpreters.

-You could specify the python execution mode using Python Table API as following:
+You could specify the Python execution mode using Python Table API as following:

 ```python
 # Specify `PROCESS` mode